andreaciccarone/MA-Columbia-Math-Camp-2023/index.md

 * [Proving Things, by Stéphane Dupraz](https://cesarbarilla.github.io/Columbia-MA-Math-Camp-2021/Lecture%20Notes/provingthings_Stephane.pdf)
 * [How to do proofs in Mathematics, by Xingye Wu](https://cesarbarilla.github.io/Columbia-MA-Math-Camp-2021/Lecture%20Notes/provingthings_Xingye.pdf)

-Lecture notes from last year's math camp are available [here](https://github.com/CesarBarilla/Columbia-MA-Math-Camp-2021/tree/main/2020%20Lecture%20Notes).
+Lecture notes from last year's math camp are available [here]

 Below is a list of useful references and textbooks sorted by theme.
 Within each theme, references are listed in (approximately) increasing complexity.
 References marked with a **(!)** are more advanced and are included either for future references or very motivated students.
 * General references